A note on constructing sharp examples for $L^{p}$ norms of eigenfunctions and quasimodes near submanifolds: estimates on

 From Observation 1 we know that $u$ must obey the full manifold estimates.
-Since $\beta>1$ we may always fit the point type example into $\Sigma_{\beta}$ so we cannot expect better estimates than those arising from a point concentration.
-So we know that
+Since $\beta\geq 1$ we may always fit the point type example into $\Sigma_{\beta}$ so we cannot expect better estimates than those arising from a point concentration.
+So we know that if $p\geq{}\frac{2(n+1)}{n-1}$ we cannot expect better estimates than those from over the full manifold.

-and in this range these estimates are sharp.
-The sharp example for the low $p$ hypersurface estimates is the tube oriented with its long direction along the hypersurface.
-Since this examples has relatively constant size in a $1\times{}h^{\frac{n-1}{2}}$ region the estimates of Observation 3 are the best we could expect.
 That is

-and the tube example will give rise to sharp estimates.
+The sharp example for the low $p$ (that is $2\leq{}p\leq{}\frac{2n}{n-1}$) hypersurface estimates is the tube oriented with its long direction along the hypersurface.
+Since this examples has relatively constant size in a $1\times{}h^{\frac{n-1}{2}}$ region the estimates of Observation 3 are the best we could expect in this range of $p$.
+That is

 Therefore the only unknown estimates are those between $\frac{2n}{n-1}$ and $\frac{2(n+1)}{n-1}$.
-We interpolate between them to obtain

-These are the same estimates as \cite{Krupchyk} except in the case $p=\frac{2n}{n-1}$ where these are logrithmically better.
-Since Observations 1 and 3 (along with the known sharp examples for manifolds and hypersurfaces) tell us that we have sharp examples for $p\geq{}\frac{2(n+1)}{n-1}$ and $p\leq{}\frac{2n}{n-1}$ the only question remaining is whether the intermediate bounds obtained through interpolation are sharp.
+We interpolate between the estimate for $p\frac{2(n+1)}{n-1}$ and $p=\frac{2n}{n-1}$ to obtain Since Observations 1 and 3 (along with the known sharp examples for manifolds and hypersurfaces) tell us that we have sharp examples for $p\geq{}\frac{2(n+1)}{n-1}$ and $p\leq{}\frac{2n}{n-1}$ the only question remaining is whether the intermediate bounds obtained through interpolation are sharp.
 In Section \ref{flatexample} we will construct model quasimodes that demonstrate sharpness.
 The results of Section \ref{quastoeig} guarantee that there are exact eigenfunctions on the sphere that are also sharp.